SoFi Active Investing Review (2021)

 SoFi mobile app

 As I mentioned in my SoFi Money review, one slight downside to SoFi’s growing roster of features is that they all share a single app.
 On the one hand, I do enjoy being able to quickly switch between my Money and Invest accounts.
-At the same time, making Invest a mere tab instead of giving it its own application does feel limiting.
+At the same time, making Invest a mere tab instead of giving it its own application does feel limiting and can make it difficult to find all of the features you’re looking for.
 Perhaps as the platform expands, a dedicated app could come to fruition as well.

 One feature that SoFi Invest has added since I first joined that has quickly become a star in my eyes is Stock Bits.
 This allows users to purchase fractional shares of stock, investing as little as $1.
 However SoFi only offers Stock Bits for select companies — although most of the heavy hitters are represented.

 Another feature SoFi recently added is the ability to trade cryptocurrency.
-Currently supported assets include Bitcoin, Ethereum, and Litecoin, although you can add several others to your watch list.
+Currently supported assets include Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ethereum Classic, although you can add several others to your watch list.
 For each of the available tokens, you can choose how much to buy in coins or in dollars.

 Final Thoughts on SoFi Active Investing